11ume/wezi/README.md

 <br>

-Do you like create a robust e̶l̶e̶g̶a̶n̶t̶ ̶m̶o̶n̶o̶l̶i̶t̶h̶ microservice like a polar bear!, **Wizi** is small because his features are reduced only to the essentials, is focused on laws of simplicity, each part of his source code is useful, modular, simple, easy to understand and maintain.
-Other similar libraries have a lot of redundant [**LOC**](https://en.wikipedia.org/wiki/Source_lines_of_code).
+Do you like create a robust e̶l̶e̶g̶a̶n̶t̶ ̶m̶o̶n̶o̶l̶i̶t̶h̶ microservice like a polar bear!, **Wizi** is small because has only what do u probably will need, focused on laws of simplicity, each part of his source code is useful, modular, simple, easy to understand and maintain.

 <br>